Skip to main content

 The MessageListFragment contains these three inner components:

-• MessageListHeaderView: Displays a navigation icon, the name of the channel or thread and a channel avatar.
+• MessageListHeaderView: Displays a navigation icon, the name of the channel or thread and the channel avatar.

 • MessageListView: Shows a list of paginated messages, with threads, replies, reactions and deleted messages.